 2. FBA: Fulfilment by Amazon

-On the other hand, with Amazon FBA, you get a chance to let Amazon handle all of these work processes while you get to think about the new ways of increasing your sales and profits.
-You just need to send your products to Amazon storage, and they handle all of the inventory management and shipment.
+On the other hand, with Amazon FBA, you get a chance to let Amazon handle all of these work processes while you get to think about new ways of increasing your sales and profits.
+You need to send your products to Amazon storage, which handles all inventory management and shipment.

 Types of Fees That Amazon Charges

-The final charges that a person has to pay for selling on Amazon vary from each seller due to the different types of fees that Amazon levies on its sellers.
+The final charges a person has to pay for selling on Amazon vary from each seller due to the different types of fees that Amazon levies on its sellers.
 The multi-layered fee structure of Amazon is something that any Amazon FBA seller needs to know in detail.
-Below are the six types of fees that Amazon FBA charges its sellers with.
+Below are the six fees that Amazon FBA charges its sellers.